thindil/vim-ada/README.md

 ### Additional steps

-To enable all options, you been need to install:
+To enable all options, you have been need to install:

 * Universal Ctags from https://ctags.io for generating *tags* files needed for Vim auto-completion.
 * Ada Language Server from https://github.com/AdaCore/ada_language_server for full support of the code completion, tags list, etc. for Ada language.
 * Other dependency is Zeal from https://zealdocs.org/.
-Additionally, for Ada documentation, you will be need to download Ada specification docset.
+Additionally, for Ada documentation, you will be needed to download Ada specification docset.
 You can do this in two ways:

     a) Download Docset Feed from https://zealusercontributions.now.sh/